bokshi-gh/pair/README.md

 This library defines a `pair` struct where both members (`first` and `second`) are `void*` pointers.
 It allows storing any type of data via pointers.

-## Example Usage
+## Getting Started

-Check the following files for usage examples:
+Check the following files:

 - `include/pair.h` – struct definition and documentation
 - `src/main.c` – example code demonstrating how to use the `pair` struct